Partner visas

 The one hard rule for the 300: Yucesan and physical presence

 For the Prospective Marriage visa (Subclass 300), reg 300.214 requires that you and your sponsor have "met and are known to each other personally" after both turned 18.
 In Minister for Immigration and Citizenship v Yucesan [2008] FCAFC 110, the Full Federal Court held that "met" means being in each other's physical presence.
-Skype, FaceTime, Zoom, video telephony and telephone calls do not satisfy the criterion.
+Skype, FaceTime, Zoom and telephone calls do not satisfy the criterion.
 The Court at [28] reasoned that "the decision to marry and live together as spouses involves a commitment to physical cohabitation, not just to a meeting of minds."

 Choosing between 309, 820 and 300 when you met online

-How to evidence a relationship when you have barely lived together
+How to evidence a long-distance relationship

 Travel: passports, boarding passes, accommodation